perujuice/BScThesis/README.md

 Squat form can be evaluated based on key aspects such as:

     Knee Valgus (Inward knee collapse)
-    Torso Lean (Excessive forward bending)
+        - Seperately for each leg (left valgus angle, right valgus angle) Torso Lean (Excessive forward bending)
     Depth of the Squat (Hip below knee level)